Low-carbon electricity: History

 During the late 20th and early 21st century significant findings regarding global warming highlighted the need to curb carbon emissions.
 From this, the idea for low-carbon power was born.
 The Intergovernmental Panel on Climate Change (IPCC), established by the World Meteorological Organization (WMO) and the United Nations Environment Program (UNEP) in 1988, set the scientific precedence for the introduction of low-carbon power.
 The IPCC has continued to provide scientific, technical and socio-economic advice to the world community, through its periodic assessment reports and special reports.

 Internationally, the most prominent early step in the direction of low carbon power was the signing of the Kyoto Protocol, which came into force on 16 February 2005, under which most industrialized countries committed to reduce their carbon emissions.
 The historical event set the political precedence for introduction of low-carbon power technology.

-On a social level, perhaps the biggest factor contributing to the general public's awareness of climate change and the need for new technologies, including low carbon power, came from the documentary An Inconvenient Truth, which clarified and highlighted the problem of global warming.

 Power sources by greenhouse gas emissions

 Differentiating attributes of low-carbon power sources

 There are many options for lowering current levels of carbon emissions.
 Some options, such as wind power and solar power, produce low quantities of total life cycle carbon emissions, using entirely renewable sources.
 Other options, such as nuclear power, produce a comparable amount of carbon dioxide emissions as renewable technologies in total life cycle emissions, but consume non-renewable, but sustainable materials (uranium).
 The term low-carbon power can also include power that continues to utilize the world's natural resources, such as natural gas and coal, but only when they employ techniques that reduce carbon dioxide emissions from these sources when burning them for fuel, such as the, as of 2012, pilot plants performing Carbon capture and storage.

 Because the cost of reducing emissions in the electricity sector appears to be lower than in other sectors such as transportation, the electricity sector may deliver the largest proportional carbon reductions under an economically efficient climate policy.

 Technologies to produce electric power with low-carbon emissions are in use at various scales.
 Together, they accounted for almost 40% of global electricity in 2020, with wind and solar almost 10%.